liweiyi88/onedump/README.md

 Docker images are also available in [Docker Hub](https://hub.docker.com/r/julianli/onedump/tags).

-#### When to use Docker image
+#### When to use the Docker image
 1. You want run `onedump` in Kubernetes, ECS, or any other container environment.

 2. Currently, `onedump` does not provide a native PostgreSQL dumper out of the box.
 Therefore, for PostgreSQL, you need to have `pg_dump` installed on the same machine.
 The Docker image includes `pg_dump`, making it easier to run `onedump` without additional manual installation.

-3. The current native MySQL dumper doesn't fit your needs and you need `mysqldump`.
+3. When the current native MySQL dumper doesn't fit your needs and you need `mysqldump`.

 #### Use a specific pg_dump version
-The docker image contains mysql client, postgresql15-client and postgresql16-client.
-By default it uses postgresql16-client.
+The docker image contains `mysql` client, `postgresql15-client` and `postgresql16-client`.
+By default it uses `postgresql16-client`.
 However, you can pass an environemnt `PG_VERSION` to swtich postgresql client version between `15` and `16`.
 For example, `docker run -e PG_VERSION=15 julianli/onedump:v1.2.0-arm64 -f config.yaml`.

 > Although we maintain both `ARM64` and `AMD64` Docker images, usually what you need is the `AMD64` image on your production Linux machine.
 For example: `julianli/onedump:v1.2.0-amd64`*